lizzieinvancouver/vintages/project_winequality/README.md

 ## Analysis scripts (main folder)

 - `data_climate_allregions.R`
      - Combines the climate data with the wine scores + location data.
 Output is: `output/climate_allregions.csv`, which is used in the analysis.
+(Lizzie adds: This also seems to assign when phenology happens.)

 - `fit_seasonal.R`, `fit_seasonal_yeareffect.R`
      - Scripts for fitting the seasonal models to the wine score data.